 So, here goes….

 Window Stickers are re-usible stickers that your child can play with on your car window while you are driving.
 They are great for imagination and creativity.
 I stock two type – a larger Jungle themed box that comes with 4 Window Markers and a smaller Farm themed box.
+Alternatively, if you want to use these on a plane, why not purchase a magnetic white board to use them on.
+These come with a white board marker so your child can draw scenes around the stickers, then wipe clean and put the stickers away for the next trip.

 2. Magic Pictures

 These are little notebooks that look like they are full of blank pages but when you use a coin and rub over the page, an image appears, which your child can later colour in, if they wish to.
 I stock two types of these – Farmyard and Animals (the animals one is currently out of stock but I should have it back in by the middle of next week).
 These little note pads are perfect size to fit into the glove box of your car or into your handbag to produce when you want a peaceful cup of tea in a coffee shop!
+If you need some chunky crayons to colour these in, you can find some here.

-These little bags contain all your need to make a necklace or a couple of bracelets with the wooden beads and string.
+These little bags contain all you need to make a necklace or a couple of bracelets with the wooden beads and string.
 They are perfect for developing fine motor skills and will keep your child busy while they sting them together.

 6. Water Wow!
 Pads

 Now that you are on holidays, you have more time to spend with your child than you probably do on a regular week, so why not spend some time doing some educational stuff?
 At this age, your child probably won’t see this as a drudge and will enjoy sitting down and learning new stuff.
 This Wipe Clean Numbers Book will help your child learn to recognise numbers, count and hold a pen correctly.
+For slightly older children, I stock a Mazes one and a Spot the Difference one.

 Jumbo Crayons are perfect for little hands to grasp and all you need is some blank paper or a colour book and your child will be kept busy on a rainy afternoon in a caravan or hotel.